yetulaxman/linux-2/_tutorials/01-introduction-container.md

 - *Docker Hub* - A [registry](https://hub.docker.com/explore/) of Docker images.
 You can think of the registry as a directory of all available Docker images.
 You'll be using this later in this tutorial.

 - *Docker Registry* - A remote repository where Docker Images can be stored and made public.
 Constitutes the point of contact between application developers and their users and allows the distribution of Docker containers.

-## 2. Search and explore "hello-world" docker image in DockerHub